-1. CALCULATION OF RISK-WEIGHTED EXPOSURE AMOUNTS

-- For the purposes of Article 96, the risk-weighted exposure amount of a securitisation position shall be calculated by applying to the exposure value of the position the relevant risk weight as set out in this Part. - 2.
-Subject to point 3: - (a) where a credit institution calculates risk-weighted exposure amounts under points 6 to 36, the exposure value of an onbalance sheet securitisation position shall be its balance sheet value; - (b) where a credit institution calculates risk-weighted exposure amounts under points 37 to 76, the exposure value of an onbalance sheet securitisation position shall be measured gross of value adjustments; and
+- 1. CALCULATION OF RISK-WEIGHTED EXPOSURE AMOUNTS - For the purposes of Article 96, the risk-weighted exposure amount 1. of a securitisation position shall be calculated by applying to the exposure value of the position the relevant risk weight as set out in this Part. - Subject to point 3: - (a) where a credit institution calculates risk-weighted exposure amounts under points 6 to 36, the exposure value of an onbalance sheet securitisation position shall be its balance sheet value: - (b) where a credit institution calculates risk-weighted exposure amounts under points 37 to 76, the exposure value of an on-balance sheet securitisation position shall be measured gross of value adjustments; and - (c) the exposure value of an off-balance sheet securitisation position shall be its nominal value multiplied by a conversion figure as prescribed in this Annex.
+This conversion figure shall be 100 % unless otherwise specified. - 3.
+The exposure value of a securitisation position arising from a derivative instrument listed in Annex IV, shall be determined in accordance with Annex III. - 4.
+Where a securitisation position is subject to funded credit protection, the exposure value of that position may be modified in accordance with and subject to the requirements in Annex VIII as further specified in this Annex.

-- (c) the exposure value of an off-balance sheet securitisation position shall be its nominal value multiplied by a conversion figure as prescribed in this Annex.
-This conversion figure shall be 100 % unless otherwise specified. - The exposure value of a securitisation position arising from a derivative instrument listed in Annex IV, shall be determined in accordance with Annex III. - 4.
-Where a securitisation position is subject to funded credit protection, the exposure value of that position may be modified in accordance with and subject to the requirements in Annex VIII as further specified in this Annex. - 5.
-Where a credit institution has two or more overlapping positions in a securitisation, it will be required to the extent that they overlap to include in its calculation of risk-weighted exposure amounts only the position or portion of a position producing the higher risk-weighted exposure amounts.
-For the purpose of this point 'overlapping' means that the positions, wholly or partially, represent an exposure to the same risk such that to the extent of the overlap there is a single exposure.
+5. Where a credit institution has two or more overlapping positions in a securitisation, it will be required to the extent that they overlap to include in its calculation of risk-weighted exposure amounts only the position or portion of a position producing the higher risk-weighted exposure amounts.
+The credit institution may also recognise such overlap between specific risk capital charges for positions in the trading book and capital charges for positions in the banking book, provided that the credit institution is able to calculate and compare the capital charges for the relevant positions.
+For the purpose of this point 'overlapping' occurs when the positions, wholly or partially, represent an exposure to the same risk such that the extent of the overlap there is a single exposure.